opensafely-core/ehrql/docs/includes/generated_docs/specs.md

 #### 11.1.3 Case with boolean column
+Note that individual boolean columns can be converted to the integers 0 and 1 using the `as_int()` method.

 This example makes use of a patient-level table named `p` containing the following data: